top of page

 Shame isn't productive

-Shame isn't serving you or helping you become a better person.
-You can walk away and leave it in the dust.
+Shame doesn’t help you become a better person.
+People don’t heal and evolve through feeling bad about themselves.
+On the contrary, your body craves love and acceptance.
 You can say goodbye to the lies you've believed about who you are and what you're not.

 shame, guilt, depression, shame vs. guilt. how to handle shame, tips for handling shame